-Fall color comes to Lake Tahoe and Eastern Sierra foliage starting toward the end of September and peaks through October.
-Exactly when the leaves change color varies somewhat from year to year.
-If the weather remains mild and slowly cools down as autumn transitions into winter, the fall color show will last for several weeks.
-If we get a sudden cold snap or an early snow, fall leaves can leave the trees literally over night.
+Fall color comes to Lake Tahoe and Eastern Sierra foliage starting toward the end of September and peaks through October, but the exact timing for when the leaves change color varies somewhat from year to year.
+If the weather remains mild and slowly cools down as autumn transitions into winter, the color show will last for several weeks, but if a sudden cold snap rolls in or snow falls early, the leaves may fall off the trees literally overnight.

-Just past Spooner Lake, 28 turns into US 50 and continues south.
-From Zephyr Cove to Stateline and South Lake Tahoe, color cascades from the mountain slopes down to the shores of Lake Tahoe.
-This is a busy highway - be careful exiting and entering when you stop to take in the scenery.
+For more fall foliage nearby, you can continue south from Spooner Lake on Highway 28 until it turns into US 50, which you should then take south through Zephyr Cove, Stateline, and South Lake Tahoe, where color cascades from the mountain slopes down to the shores of the.
+However, this is a busy highway, so be careful exiting and entering when you stop to take in the scenery.

-Rather than going to Minden, you can turn on 89 at Woodfords and go to Markleeville.
-The Alpine County seat is surrounded by fall color.
+Rather than going to Minden, you can also turn on 89 at Woodfords and go to Markleeville where the Alpine County seat is surrounded by fall color.
 If you want to stay a while, there is lodging in town and nearby camping with a hot spring pool at Grover Hot Springs State Park.
 This park is busy with fall color campers at the height of the season.
 Past Markleeville, continue on 89 to Monitor Pass and its expansive stands of aspen groves, then down the eastern Sierra slope to rejoin U.S. 395 south of Topaz Lake.

 Fall Color Along the Eastern Sierra